Makerspace-Ashoka/plotter/index.md

 6. While using UGS if there is an error claiming the feed rate wasn't set, enter `F<some-feed-rate>` (e.g F1000) in the console.

 7. Select and send the G-Code file using the sender.

+# Video Demo

+[Here's how](https://youtu.be/HApuH0hwS18) the machine looks when writing a simple G-Code file containing "abc 123 ABC".

 # Aside: Gathering Materials